 Focus stacking (or z-stacking) is a technique for extending the depth of field in macro and microphotography.
-This is accomplished by taking many shots at sequential focus points.
+This is done by taking many shots at sequential focus points.
 These "slices" are combined into a single image using software.
 Automation of this process can reduce vibrations and tedium, and this is relatively easy to do with a stepper motor, some reed relays, and a controller.
 Here, I provide schematics, software, and notes for building your own focus stacking controller.
+It's easier than it looks!

-This stacking controller provides feedback via a monochrome LCD screen and uses an IR remote instead of a wired control panel.
+This stacking controller uses a monochrome LCD screen, and is controlled with an IR remote which permits a more compact and expandable project.
 It operates in two main modes.
 In position mode, you can freely move the focusing rack back and forth, take pictures, and set the "start" and "end" positions which define where a stack will begin and end.
 In the stacking mode, you set various parameters that alter the stacking behaviour, and then begin the stack.
-The device proceeds to move to the first slice position, stop, take the shot(s), advance to the next position, and so on until the stack is complete.
+The device moves to the first slice position, stops, take the shot(s), advances to the next position, and so on until the stack is complete.

 You do not need to do everything exactly as I have done.
 The choice of a different project box, for example, will lead you to make different layout and wiring decisions.
-If you change anything that affects how the controller functions, you will probably need to modify the software.
+If you change anything that affects how the controller functions, you may need to modify the software.

-For my build, I purchased almost all components from SparkFun.com or DigiKey.com.
-I can't promise that the suggested parts will remain available in the future!
+For my build, I purchased components from SparkFun, DigiKey, eBay, and Newark and tried to use common, inexpensive components.
+I can't promise that the suggested parts will remain available in the future, but there are always compatible alternatives.
 Prices are only estimates current to 2012, and do not include shipping.

 |Component||Suggested Part||Qty||Approx. Extended Price (USD)||Notes|